buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

   students that this is the right place, such as "XYZ Buggy Racing server for the ABC course"

-* For _Authorisation callback URL_, this must be a full URL, starting with `https://` followed by your race server's URL with the path `/oauth/github/callback`
+* For _Authorisation callback URL_, this must be a full URL to your race server, starting with `https://` with the path `/oauth/github/callback`
+  For example, it should look something like:
+  `https:www.example.com/oauth/github/callback`

 * Provide a logo — either make your own or reuse/edit our [basic stripey square](/docs/img/stripe-square.png).